arneallwardt/time_series_data_augmentation/README.md

     - e.g.: T-x, ..., T-2, T-1, T
 - saved to .csv with shape: **(num_samples, seq_len * num_features)**

+## TimeGAN
+Keep in mind that the data output from TimeGAN is sequential and it cant be reverted to normal data since **the sequences are in random order**.

 ## Misc
 ### Explanation on how to copy other repos inside this repo:
 - `git clone <url_of_repo_to_clone>` *clone repo*